kshedden/case_studies/stats504/writing_assignments.md

 5. (March 23rd) Write a memo based on your analysis of the Plantnet data.

-6. (April 7th) Write a memo based on your analysis of the Argo data.
+6. (April 10th) Write a memo based on your analysis of the Argo data.

+7. (April 18th) Write a memo based on your analysis of the Goes data.